-Table (6) portrays that there was a highly positive correlation between medication adherence and quality of life in the three study periods at a p-value <0.01.
+Table (6) portrays that; there was a highly positive correlation between medication adherence and studied participants' QoL in the three study periods at a p-value <0.01.

-Table (7) reveals that high significant model was detected through the F-test value = 12.009 with a p-value of 0.001.
-This model explains that 59% of the variation in the quality of life was detected through R2 value of 0.59.
-Also, explained that both medication adherence and having health insurance had a high-frequency positive effect on the quality of life, at a p-value <0.010.
-While, age, high education level, and married had a slight frequency positive effect on the quality of life at a p-value <0.05.
+Table (7) reveals that; a high significant model was detected through the F-test value = 12.009 with a p-value of 0.001.
+This model explains that 59% of the variation in the QoL was detected through R2 value of 0.59.
+Also, explained that both medication adherence and having health insurance had a high-frequency positive effect on the quality of life, at a p-value < 0.010.
+While; participants' age, educational level, and being married had slight frequency positive effect on their QoL, at a pvalue < 0.05.